LID terminology and adaptation

 Creating language pack

-endpoint to list language models available for creation of your language pack - Use
+• Get list of language models available for creation of your language pack

 More details are available in the REST API documentation: https://download.phonexia.com/docs/spe/#examples_languageid_create_lpack